 - 1. In the Trigger Range, enter the outbound ports that will be monitored for activity.
 This will be the "trigger". - 2.
-In the Targe Range, enter the inbound ports that should be forwarded when the trigger occurs. - 3.
+In the Target Range, enter the inbound ports that should be forwarded when the trigger occurs. - 3.
 Select the appropriate protocol: TCP, UDP or Both. - 4.
 Check the Enable box - 5.
-Click Apply
+Click Apply temporarily disable the rule, or you can select the rule and click Delete.

-To clear a Port Triggering rule, you can either remove the check from the Enable box, to temporarily disable the rule, or you can select the rule and click Delete.
+To clear a Port Triggering rule, you can either remove the check from the Enable box, to